irskep/irskep.github.com/content/pages/game-reviews.md

 ### Uplink

-I got really into this for a couple of weeks in high school, but when I picked it up again it was boring and tedious.
+I got really into this for a couple of weeks in high school, but when I picked it up again last year it was boring and tedious.

 ### VVVVV